-Here in Australia, there are quite a number of companies/organisation that accept textile products – curtains included – and recycle them.
+Here in Australia, there are quite a number of companies/organisations that accept textile products – curtains included – and recycle them.

 Additionally, you can also post them on Freecycle.
-You can post almost any kinds of items on Freecycle.
-So, if you want to dispose of your curtains without sending it to a landfill, one of your best bets is Freecycle.
-There are also a number of organisations like King Cotton that can collect your clothing and textile – such as curtains – and either donate, reuse, or recycle them.
+You can post almost any kind of items on Freecycle.
+So, if you want to dispose of your curtains without sending them to a landfill, one of your best bets is Freecycle.
+There are also a number of organisations like King Cotton that can collect your clothing and textiles – such as curtains – and either donate, reuse, or recycle them.

-For hard to recycle curtains, you can also upcycle them, instead.
+For hard-to-recycle curtains, you can also upcycle them, instead.
 Basically, upcycling is a tad bit different from recycling.
 Upcycling means reusing already discarded products and turning them into something more useful.
 Whereas, recycling means turning waste into something reusable.
-You can upcycle your curtains and turn them into a bed canopy, apron, draft stopper, shopping bag, and even a kid’s fort for your children (or for you still-children at heart).
+You can upcycle your curtains and turn them into a bed canopy, apron, draft stopper, shopping bag, and even a kid’s fort for your children (or for your still-children at heart).
 Look for fun ideas at this website named DIY & Crafts for more information.

 If no other options arise when you try to recycle your old curtains, turn them into rags, instead.
-Use them to clean your house; mop, polish, or wipe; anything you would want to use it for!
-Furthermore, if you know someone who works at usually messy places like a mechanic or a cook, you can offer them cut-outs of curtains turned into rags to them so that they can have more cleaning equipment.
+Use them to clean your house; mop, polish, or wipe; or anything you would want to use them for!
+Furthermore, if you know someone who works at usually messy places like a mechanic or a cook, you can offer them cut-outs of curtains turned into rags so that they can have more cleaning equipment.

 Aside from the curtain itself, it also consists of other parts such as the curtain rods and the little rings it has.
-So, naturally, when you want to recycle your old curtains, you also have to consider recycling the rods and rings it goes with.
+So, naturally, when you want to recycle your old curtains, you also have to consider recycling the rods and rings they go with.

 One would want to recycle their curtain’s metal rods due to the metal being one of the most recyclable materials there is.
 Additionally, you can also recycle it again and again without worrying about degradation, unlike plastic.
 You can recycle your metal curtain rods by putting them in your kerbside metal recycling bin.
 Just remember to remove any other unnecessary parts like plastic.